 It’s a neighborhood filled with sumptuous authentic cuisine, engaging cultural events, and plenty of historic buildings.
 We hope our guide to Boston’s Little Italy will be of help to visitors to Boston looking to explore the North End.

 For starters, remember that it’s called the North End.
 Locals don’t refer to it as “Little Italy”.
 Asking for directions to that neighborhood may get you a few blank stares.
 The North End is located in the area of the peninsula north of where highway 93 runs through and under the city.

-It’s bordered by the Massachusetts Bay on the other three sides.
+It’s bordered by Massachusetts Bay on the other three sides.
 It’s a small but densely-packed neighborhood, with very narrow streets and barely any parking.
-If you are planning on exploring the North End, we recommend taking the T (the local subway trains system) to Haymarket Station.
+If you are planning on exploring the North End, we recommend taking the T (the local subway train system) to Haymarket Station.

 Best Restaurants in the North End

 It’s hard to narrow it down to just a few of the best Italian restaurants in Boston.
 But we’ve picked a few to get you started.
 They range in price and vibe, with most falling somewhere in the mid-tier price point.
 Due to the historic nature of the neighborhood, most are in smaller structures, too.
 They have unique layouts and cozy dining areas.

 Locals will wait in lines for over an hour after the bars close for a slice at this iconic pizza joint.
 But if you time your visit well you won’t need to wait so long.
 They’ve been serving up tasty brick oven pizza in the North End since the 1920s.
 Their pizza is correspondingly delicious.
 Keep in mind that it’s a counter-serve place, too.
 You won’t find much seating indoors.